apache/hudi/website/docs/quick-start-guide.md

   save(basePath)
 ```
 :::note
-Notice that the save mode is now `Append`.
+- Notice that the save mode is now `Append`.
 In general, always use append mode unless you are trying to create the table for the first time.
 [Querying](#query-data) the data again will now show updated trips.
-Each write operation generates a new [commit](/docs/concepts)
+Each write operation generates a new [commit](/docs/next/concepts)
 denoted by the timestamp.
 Look for changes in `_hoodie_commit_time`, `rider`, `driver` fields for the same `_hoodie_record_key`s in previous commit.
+- Updates to a Keyless table via spark datasource is not supported.
+Updates for keyless tables are supported with Spark-SQL MergeInto and UPDATE commands.
 :::

 </TabItem>